What Happened to Andre Wadsworth, the Guy Picked After Ryan Leaf in the 1998 NFL Draft?

-Most fans remember the 1998 NFL Draft as the one which featured quarterbacks Peyton Manning and Ryan Leaf at the very top of the draft board.
+Most fans remember the 1998 NFL Draft as the one that featured quarterbacks Peyton Manning and Ryan Leaf at the very top of the board.
 Manning would lead the Indianapolis Colts to years of success and a Super Bowl title.
 Leaf, who went second overall to the Chargers, would go down as the NFL’s most infamous draft bust.

 What’s forgotten is that the Chargers actually traded up one slot to guarantee themselves one of the blue-chip quarterbacks.
 What of the Arizona Cardinals, who ended up with the third pick?
 Surely they dodged a bullet?
 Well, not really.